archie-judd/job-count/README.md

 | Panda Fluffer | Greater Tokyo |
 | ...           | ...           |

+You can see an example at `sample_data/input.csv`.

-It will write the output which will look like (you can see an example at `sample_data/output.csv`):
+It will write the output which will look like:

 | job_title     | location      | ts                       | count |
 | ------------- | ------------- | ------------------------ | ----- |